trufnetwork/sdk-js/README.md

 ### Reading from a Stream

 Assuming you have initialized `client` as shown in the [Basic Client Initialization](#basic-client-initialization) section, you can read from any public stream.
-The following example demonstrates how to read from the Truflation AI Index.
+The following example demonstrates how to read from AI Index.

 ```ts
 import { StreamId, EthereumAddress } from "@trufnetwork/sdk-js";